 I was inspired by Magda’s ideal of respecting infants, treating a baby as a person from the beginning.
 I could imagine that the respectful handling Magda espoused would foster self-confidence and independence, character attributes that I had struggled with myself.

 I now know that I am a person who needs clarity, and Magda’s structured, innately sensible approach provided that clarity.
 I learned how to best use my limited energy.
 If I gave my baby my full attention while feeding, diapering, bathing, or helping her to sleep, I could leave her alone to just ‘be’ while I took a break.

 Magda’s theories engaged my intellect and made my contribution to my daughter’s life feel like an exciting challenge.
 My plan for the day didn’t always work, but at least I had one.
 When I began to sit back and observe rather than always ‘do’, I became fascinated by my infant, the person.
 Observing her as she stared at a crack in the ceiling or grasped onto a beach ball and examine it for several minutes was uplifting.
 I found that joy carried me through the more tedious aspects of the day.
 What began as a need for guidance became a consuming passion.
 I was driven to learn all I could from Magda Gerber.

-During the last twenty years, I have made presentations at Early Childhood conferences, written articles and, unexpectedly, found that what I love most is teaching parents.
+I discovered, unexpectedly, that what I love most is teaching parents.

 Parenting is definitely the hardest, most rewarding job I’ve ever had and has led to even more joy helping other parents.
 I hope my adventures as a parent and teacher and whatever wisdom I’ve gained along the way will help you, too.